 We believe the impact of our sponsorship extends beyond dance, as awe-inspiring as the performances were.
 Supporting these initiatives also helps students foster a deeper understanding of their culture and identity.
 Through this experience they achieve a sense of belonging, built through a culture of respect and appreciation for their unique heritage and contributions to Australian society.
 We are truly moved by the passion and talent of the students and are proud to be a part of their journey towards an exciting future.

 Matrix CNI takes social responsibility seriously, so along with our other community contributions we have decided to help the NSW/ACT Guide Dogs in their quest to support people with sight loss.
 It takes over 2 years to raise, train and transform playful pups into brilliant Guide Dogs and Therapy Dogs - a journey only made possible by support like ours.

-We help by sponsoring Bud as he takes the journey where we’ll see him grow from a cute and cuddly tail-wagger to a loyal and trusted companion.
+We also help by sponsoring Bud as he undertakes his journey to grow from a cute and cuddly tail-wagger to a loyal and trusted companion.
 As Bud continues to develop along his journey, we will posts his ‘Pupdates’.

 We have recently received news from Bud, who is now 18 months old and headed back to the Guide Dogs Centre.
 Here, he will be assessed on his abilities, temperament and personality, while undertaking a rigorous five-month-long training program.

 Bud is an “enthusiastic boy who always tries his best” and, like many puppies, is notably strong in the areas of meeting new people and getting cuddles.
 These traits will hold him in good stead for his upcoming two-week temperament assessment where instructors will note his reaction to many different situations that he may encounter in day-to-day environments – including how he’ll react to a sandwich on the ground!